The Best Family Series On Netflix

 Sometimes it takes confronting an issue to open up a dialogue with your kids, and we all want that, right?

-And the best Netflix shows to watch with your family offer some of the best writing will offer something up for all ages, within reason – the adult-appropriate jokes will be lost on the younger ones who just like the musical numbers and the glitter.
+And the best Netflix shows to watch with your family offer some of the best writing for all ages, within reason – the adult-appropriate jokes will be lost on the younger ones who just like the musical numbers and the glitter.

 And when it gets a little too much, just send the youngsters off to bed one by one and settle down for some big-kid cultural bonding.

-Here’s our roundup of the best Netflix series to watch this evening:
+Here’s our roundup of the best family series on Netflix series to watch this evening:

 Ah, the fun we’ve had with this one; it’s definitely one of the best family series on Netflix.

 The sharp one liners of Sue Sylvester, cruel and kind in turns, cut with the saccharine ballads of Rachel’n’Finn and the tortured campy journey of Kurt, all set in a mid-western American high school which feels both familiar and utterly fake.